-It is the responsibility of the Contractor to maintain the necessary documentation to show that the chemical standards used in the performance of Contract Laboratory Program (CLP) analysis conform to the requirements previously listed.
+It is the responsibility of the Contractor to maintain the necessary documentation to show that the chemical standards used in the performance of the analysis conform to the requirements previously listed.

 - 7.5.1 Weighing logbooks, calculations, raw data, etc., whether produced by the Contractor or purchased from chemical supply houses, shall be maintained by the Contractor and may be subject to review during onsite inspection visits.
-In those cases where the documentation is supportive of the analytical results of data packages sent to USEPA, such documentation is to be kept on-file by the Contractor for a period of one year. - 7.5.2 Upon request by the USEPA Regional CLP Project Officer (CLP PO), the Contractor shall submit their most recent previous year's documentation (12 months) for the verification and preparation of chemical standards within 14 days of receipt of the request to the designated recipients. - 7.5.3 USEPA may generate a report discussing deficiencies in the Contractor's documentation for the verification and preparation of chemical standards, or they may discuss the deficiencies during an on-site laboratory evaluation.
-In a detailed letter to the USEPA
+In those cases where the documentation is supportive of the analytical results of data packages sent to the Government, such documentation is to be kept on-file by the Contractor for a period of one year. - 7.5.2 Upon request by the Project Officer (PO), the Contractor shall submit their most recent previous year's documentation (12 months) for the verification and preparation of chemical standards within 14 days of receipt of the request to the designated recipients. - 7.5.3 The Government may generate a report discussing deficiencies in the Contractor's documentation for the verification and preparation of chemical standards, or they may discuss the deficiencies during an on-site laboratory evaluation.